Jcrawford19/halo-5-api-js-testing/README.md

 # halo-5-api-js-testing
-Messing around with the halo 5 api, using JS &amp; jQuery
+Messing around with the halo 5 api, using Ruby, JS &amp; jQuery

 Customize .env.local with custom settings.